The

 The Type 61 frigates were designed with a displacement of 1,738 tons but this increased to 2,170 tons whilst they were under construction due to modifications and alterations.
 They measured 340ft in length, 40ft in beam and over 15ft in draught.
 Armament consisted of two 4.5 inch guns, two 40mm anti-aircraft guns and squid anti-submarine mortars.
 They had a speed of 24 knots and their complement varied in size between 207 and 237

-The drawings for the Type 61 were approved in September 1950 and the first four vessels were ordered on June 28th 1951 and bore the names of Cathedral Cities: Salisbury, Chichester, Llandaff and Lincoln.
+The drawings for the Type 61 were approved in September 1950 and the first four vessels were ordered on June 28th 1951 and bore the names of Cathedral Cities: Salisbury, Chichester, LLandaff and Lincoln.
 Salisbury, the lead ship, was laid down on January 1st 1952 and was the first post war frigate built for the Royal Navy.
 Three further units named Exeter, Coventry and Gloucester were ordered under the 1956-1957 estimates from Fairfied Shipbuilding & Engineering Co, Vickers Armstrong and HM Dockyard Portsmouth, respectively.
 However, the conversion of Battle and Weapon Class Destroyers into Aircraft Direction ships and the increasing preference for general purpose frigates led to the cancellation of the orders for Exeter and Gloucester in 1956, while Coventry was completed as the Leander Class Frigate Penelope.

 The four ships of the Salisbury Class served world wide participating in the Beira Patrol, 'Cod Wars' and as guard ships at Hong Kong and Gibraltar.
 Although Lincoln and Salisbury were fitted with Seacat in the late 1960s, in later years the class became obsolete.
 Firstly, they were too slow to keep up with the aircraft carriers and other frigates.
 Whilst the Salisbury Class could only reach 24 knots, the Leander Class could travel at 30 knots as could the aircraft carriers Eagle and Ark Royal.
 Secondly their principle weaponry of anti-aircraft guns compared unfavourably with newer frigates and destroyers entering service with more sophisticated armaments, notably guided missiles.
 Consequently after relatively short careers with the Royal Navy, two vessels were sold for scrap, one was sold for service overseas and one was used in a training role before being sunk as a target.